Skip to content

 If you called the number

-What number you called and what company name they used.
+• What number you called and what company name they used.

-Whether you shared your name, address, phone number, email, date of birth, card number, bank details, password, one-time code, SSN, or ID information.
+• Whether you shared your name, address, phone number, email, date of birth, card number, bank details, password, one-time code, SSN, or ID information.

-Whether you installed software, allowed remote access, opened a bank page, opened email, opened a password manager, or showed files.
+• Whether you installed software, allowed remote access, opened a bank page, opened email, opened a password manager, or showed files.

-Whether they asked you to buy gift cards, send crypto, wire money, use a payment app, or transfer money for a refund.
+• Whether they asked you to buy gift cards, send crypto, wire money, use a payment app, or transfer money for a refund.

-Whether they threatened you, told you not to talk to anyone, or called back from other numbers.
+• Whether they threatened you, told you not to talk to anyone, or called back from other numbers.

 If you clicked, downloaded, or opened an attachment

 Close the page or file.
 Do not continue through forms, do not reopen the attachment, and do not use a link from the invoice to sign in.
-If the invoice mainly involved an email link, fake login page, or suspicious attachment, the broader phishing page may also help.
+If the invoice mainly involved an email link, fake login page, QR code, or suspicious attachment, the broader phishing page may also help.

 A click alone is not the same as giving away a password or payment details.
 The important questions are whether you entered information, approved a login, downloaded and ran a file, enabled content in an Office file, installed an app, or gave permissions.

-If you entered a password, change it from the real site or app, preferably on a trusted device.
+• If you entered a password, change it from the real site or app, preferably on a trusted device.

-If you entered card or bank details, contact the card issuer or bank using a known number.
+• If you entered card or bank details, contact the card issuer or bank using a known number.

-If an attachment ran, run trusted security software and review recent downloads and installed apps.
+• If an attachment ran, run trusted security software and review recent downloads and installed apps.

 If you paid or shared information

 Contact the provider connected to the money or exposed account.
-A bank, card issuer, PayPal, payment app, wire company, gift card issuer, or crypto platform is the party that can tell you what can be blocked, disputed, reversed, replaced, or documented.
+A bank, card issuer, PayPal, payment app, wire company, gift card issuer, or crypto platform is the party that can tell you what can be blocked, disputed, reversed, replaced, monitored, or documented.

-Credit or debit card: call the number on the back of the card or use the official app.
+• Credit or debit card: use the official app or call the number on the back of the card.
 Ask about dispute options, card replacement, recurring charges, and account monitoring.

-Bank details or online banking access: contact the bank, review recent and pending activity, and ask what account protections are appropriate.
+• Bank details or online banking access: contact the bank, review recent and pending activity, and ask what account protections are appropriate.

-PayPal or payment app: use the official app or website, report the invoice or transaction, and save transaction IDs.
+• PayPal or payment app: use the official app or website, report the invoice or transaction, and save transaction IDs.

-Gift cards: keep the cards and receipts, contact the gift card issuer quickly, and do not send card photos or PINs to anyone else.
+• Gift cards: keep the cards and receipts, contact the gift card issuer quickly, and do not send card photos or PINs to anyone else.

-Wire, crypto, or money transfer: contact the platform or transfer company quickly, save wallet addresses or transfer IDs, and watch for recovery offers.
+• Wire, crypto, or money transfer: contact the platform or transfer company quickly, save wallet addresses or transfer IDs, and watch for recovery offers.

 If personal details, card data, bank information, identity documents, or account access were shared, see what to do when a scammer has your information for a more detailed information-exposure checklist.